-This heat is absorbed by surrounding objects, and they in turn help to warm the entire room.
+This radiant heat is absorbed by surrounding objects, and in turn they help to warm the entire room.

 Radiation transmits thermal energy in the air through electromagnetic waves.
 These waves contain potential energy for as long as they remain unobstructed.
 Once they hit an obstacle, they release their energy in the form of heat through the material like your floors, walls, furniture.

 With radiant heat, home comfort tends to be felt sooner and at a lower temperature.
-There is minimal air flow, keeping the temperature comfortable and even, everywhere in the room
+There is negligible air flow, keeping the temperature comfortable and even.

 There are two types of in-floor heating systems:

 Electric radiant in-floor heating uses electric heating elements woven in a snake like pattern to heat the floor.
-They heat up fast in as little as 30-60 minutes and can be controlled by the homeowner.
+They can heat up fast in as little as 30-60 minutes, and are in complete control of the homeowner.
 You can also turn it off when not in use to save on energy costs.

 Hydronic radiant floor heating system uses hot water pumped through plastic tubing laid out in a snake pattern under the floor.
 The system requires a boiler, a pump and gas lines.
 You can also tap into a geothermal system as well.
-These heating systems are ideal for whole-house heating and recommended for new builds or properties that are undergoing significant renovations.
-Hydronic systems can take a bit longer to heat up
+These in-floor heating systems are ideal for complete house heating and recommended for new properties that are undergoing significant renovations.
+Additionally, hydronic systems can take a bit longer to heat up

 Now, we will explore the top five reasons why you should consider having in-floor heating installed this winter.